 I happened to have an argument with someone online regarding the movie Showgirls.
 They said that the film was ‘godawful’, ‘so bad its good’ and that they only watch the film ‘ironically’.

 This is the ultimate irony- the cynical and jaded viewers who are willing to sit with their arms crossed and are ready to laugh at a film are showing themselves up massively.
 They’re showing that they don’t understand the medium of film.
-They are also conveying the impression that whilst they are laughing at that cult classic that has redefined genres we all know that they are most at home with a mainstream Hollywood CGI shitfest.
+They’re also showing that whilst they are laughing at that cult classic that has redefined genres and subgenres, we all know that they are most at home with a mainstream Hollywood CGI shitfest.
 The jokes on them.

 I was thrilled to see the first few clips that appeared on YouTube of excerpts from John Carpenter’s first ever gig.
 Hes currently touring the globe performing some of the pieces of music that have featured in his films.
 Whilst these are soundtracks to his films these pieces of music are also the soundtracks to the lives of many cinephiles.